BooruRamen/BooruRamen/README.md

 - **Immersive Player**: Cinema-style viewer with custom controls for HD video & art.
 - **Profile Stats**: Charts and graphs that visualize your unique taste.

+### Recommendation System

+BooruRamen uses a sophisticated recommendation system that:

+- Analyzes your browsing patterns
+- Learns from your likes, dislikes, favorites, and watchtime.
+- Builds a personalized content profile
+- Delivers a unique feed based on your preferences

+All recommendations are processed locally in your browser for privacy.

 ### Profile Analytics

 Gain insights into your preferences with the dedicated Analytics page: